rokbenko/ai-playground/openai-tutorials/2-Build_personal_math_tutor/README.md

 ## Short description

-Python and Node.js examples on how to build a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool.
+Python and Node.js examples on how to build a personal math tutor with the OpenAI Assistants API `v1` using the Code Interpreter tool.

+> [!IMPORTANT]
+> The code in this tutorial works with the [OpenAI Assistants API `v1`](https://platform.openai.com/docs/api-reference/assistants-v1).
+In April 2024, the [OpenAI Assistants API `v2`](https://platform.openai.com/docs/api-reference/assistants) was released.
+See the [migration guide](https://platform.openai.com/docs/assistants/migration/agents).

 <br>